certtools/intelmq/docs/user/bots.rst

    }

+*Please note* that nesting if-statements is currently not possible. `ACTIONS` must contain one or more actions of the actions listed below.

 *Expressions*

 Each rule specifies on or more expressions to match an event based on its keys and values.
 Event keys are specified as strings without quotes.
 String values must be enclosed in single quotes.
 Numeric values can be specified as integers or floats and are unquoted.
 IP addresses and network ranges (IPv4 and IPv6) are specified with quotes.
+Parentheses in expression statements are not possible.
-Following operators may be used to match events:
+The following operators may be used to match events:

  * `:exists` and `:notexists` match if a given key exists, for example: